Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Results and Discussion

 \subsection{Augmentation and Transformation Evaluation}

 To avoid the combinatorial explosion poised by the evaluation of all possible augmentation combinations, we designed a protocol to limit the experiments to a feasible amount.
 As mentioned in Section \ref{sec:augmentations}, there are a total of 7 (including not transforming) possible functions that can be applied to the two copies of the audio sample, resulting in 4 possible augmentation cases; 0vs1, 1vs1, 1vs2 and 2vs2.
 As a first step, we examined all possible combinations in the 0vs1 and 1vs1 cases without applying the same transformation twice.
-After evaluating the above we selected a subset of the augmentations leading to the top performing models and continued experimenting with 1vs2 and 2vs2 augmentation schemes.
-The models with the best results are the ones presented in Table \ref{tab:experimental_results_ood} which are discussed in the next section.
+After evaluating the above we selected a subset of augmentations which led to the top performing models in the ``In-Distribution'' setting and continued experimenting with 1vs2 and 2vs2 augmentation schemes.
+The models with the best results are presented in Table \ref{tab:experimental_results_ood} and are discussed in the next section.

-However, the main aim of this study is to provide an evaluation of the most appropriate augmentations for PCG signal analysis.
+The main aim of this study is to provide an evaluation of the most appropriate augmentations for PCG signal analysis.
 Due to the fact that by only presenting the combination of the augmentations leading to the best classification results could be misleading (since only the specific combination could pertain to said results), we present a plot depicting the frequency of augmentation occurrence in the top 75 experiments across all 3 downstream tasks and for both In-Distribution and OOD data.
 Specifically, we select the top 25 results for each task and present the occurrences for all 75 total experiments in Fig. \ref{fig:augmentation}.
-The evaluation results are quite interesting as several conclusions can be made.
+The evaluation results are quite interesting as several conclusions can be drawn.
 First of all, the application of low-pass filters seem to be dominant in both In-Distribution and OOD top experiments.
 This is a clear indicator that such filters should be applied towards increasing the robustness of a classifier.
 What is more, the application of uniform noise, random flip and scaling on the signal, also boosts the effectiveness of classifiers in all cases.
 Furthermore, we found that the best performing models in each of the 3 downstream tasks, had adopted the following augmentations during their pretraining: